Whooping cough overview

 Blood tests can also be done for pertussis, but these are not always reliable or easy to interpret, so they are not thought to provide a definitive diagnosis.
-However, a person who has a positive blood test and a 2-week history of a suspicious cough will be advised to have further testing.
+They only become positive 3-4 weeks after the onset of illness, and a single test may not be diagnostic.

 The second stage begins after 7 to 14 days.
 It is known as the paroxysmal stage due to the coughing spells.
 These coughing spells may produce plenty of mucus and the cough may finish with a loud whoop.
 Choking on the mucus can cause vomiting.
 Many young children diagnosed with whooping cough may not necessarily have the typical ‘whoop’.
+Often whooping cough may be in an older child who has been vaccinated and is partially immune, and they may not have the classic 'whoop' .
 Children may turn red or blue during the coughing fits.
 The persistent coughing spells can cause a child to stop breathing temporarily.
 Complications such as pneumonia or middle ear infections are more likely to develop at this time.

 The third stage (convalescent) is when the coughing and vomiting starts to subside.
 Sometimes, the coughing can start again months later if the child develops an upper respiratory tract infection.

-In adolescents and adults, the disease is often milder and people may even not show any symptoms, or they may have mild cough or a persistent cough.
+In adolescents and adults, or children who have been vaccinated, the disease is often milder and people may even not show any symptoms, or they may have mild cough or a persistent cough.

 Increased comfort for young children will aid recovery.
 Small healthy meals and fluids can be given to your child.
 Using steam in the bedroom or sitting the child on your knee in a steamy bathroom may give some temporary relief, however, the risk of burns is very real; never leave your child unsupervised.
 Cough medicine is of little value.